huggingface/datasets/docs/source/loading.rst

 Load
 ====

 You have already seen how to load a dataset from the Hugging Face Hub.
 But datasets are stored in a variety of places, and sometimes you won't find the one you want on the Hub.
-A dataset can be on your local machine, in a Github repository, and in data structures like Python dictionaries and Pandas DataFrames.
+A dataset can be on disk on your local machine, in a Github repository, and in in-memory data structures like Python dictionaries and Pandas DataFrames.
 Wherever your dataset may be stored, 🤗 Datasets provides a way for you to load and use it for training.

 This guide will show you how to load a dataset from: